hnjm/Chat-app-1/README.md

 # 💬 Chat-app

-Simple android chat app using parse sdk and aws as backend server. \
+.Simple android chat app using parse sdk and aws as backend server. \
-My goal of making this app is to learn android,aws and parse. \
+.My goal of making this app is to learn android,aws and parse. \
-Note: This chat application is by no means a fully-featured or production ready chat function.
-This tutorial is an illustration of how to quickly build an app using Parse. \
+.Note: This chat application is by no means a fully-featured or production ready chat function. \
+.This tutorial is an illustration of how to quickly build an app using Parse.

 # 📲Features
 1.Sign up/Login using aws ec2 \